elastic-interval/pretenst-com/_posts/2020-06-22-diamond-of-tension.md

 ![phi24][phi24-d]

-What we are left with is six bars suspended within six interconnected diamond-shaped tension.
+What we are left with is six bars suspended within six diamond-shaped tension loops.
+The loops join the inner grooves to other outer grooves.

 ![phi24][phi24-e]

 It's not hard to imagine these connections being rigged to slide to different positions along the bar (rather than in grooves).
+I wonder how it would behave.

 ## More clearly